 There are some advantages to online lessons, particulary the elimination of travel.
 Either the student (and the student's parent, usually) must visit the teacher, or vice versa, if the lesson is to be in person.
 Typically, this will triple or quadruple the time commitment for each lesson.
-If the teacher travels to all the lessons, he is almost certainly prevented from teaching enough students to make a living.
-Teachers who do this don't last, unless they are supported financially, or reconcile themselves to living permanently in poverty.
+The travelling teacher is almost certainly prevented from teaching enough students to make a living, and teachers who do this don't last.
 Travelling also prevents some students from reaching any teacher at all.

 To be sure, the very finest degrees of touch and shade cannot be taught over the internet.
 But these are aspects of technique that even professional pianists seldom master, and it is questionable to what degree these abilities actually are taught.
 Perhaps each great pianist discovers these subtleties of sound and motion independently, in the practice room.